file-acomplaint/file-acomplaint/README.md

 ### About the Developer

 Hello and welcome to my Github page.
-I have a little professional experience with Python and C#, but this Github account is for personal projects done purely for fun.
+I have a little professional experience with Python and C#, but this is for personal projects done purely for fun.
 I like silly CLI applications, interdisciplinary software development, quantitative finance, learning languages and simulating things.
 Feel free to reach out or contribute!

 ---